BARRIERBOSS USA

 Post Spacing for Cattle Fence

-• Barbed wire: 12โ€“16 feet between line posts, with T-posts acceptable on flat ground.
+• Barbed Wire: 12 to 16 feet between line posts, with T-posts acceptable on flat ground.

-• Woven wire: 12โ€“14 feet, with wood or steel posts.
+• Woven Wire: 12 to 14 feet, with wood or steel posts.

-• Pipe rail: 8โ€“10 feet between posts.
+• Pipe Rail: 8 to 10 feet between posts.

 Corner and Gate Bracing

 Every corner post, gate post, and end post needs a proper brace assembly.
-For cattle, that means H-braces or diagonal braces with a minimum 6-inch diameter wood post set 3.5โ€“4 feet deep, or equivalent steel.
+For cattle, that means H-braces or diagonal braces with a minimum 6-inch diameter wood post set 3.5 to 4 feet deep, or equivalent steel.
 Skipping this step is the number one reason cattle fences lean, sag, or collapse within the first two years.

 Ground Line Clearance

-For cattle, your bottom wire or panel edge should sit 4โ€“6 inches off the ground.
-Low enough that calves can't roll under, high enough that mud and debris don't bury the bottom and accelerate corrosion.
-If you're in an area with snowpack, plan for seasonal ground-level changes.
+For cattle, your bottom wire or panel edge should sit 4 to 6 inches off the ground.
+Low enough that calves cannot roll under, high enough that mud and debris do not bury the bottom and accelerate corrosion.
+In areas with snowpack, plan for seasonal ground-level changes.

 5 Cattle Fence Mistakes That Cost Ranchers Thousands

-1. Undersized corner posts.
-A 4-inch post with no brace will fail.
-Period.
-Budget for 6โ€“8 inch corners with full H-brace assemblies.
+1. Undersized Corner Posts: A 4-inch post with no brace will fail.
+Budget for 6 to 8-inch corners with full H-brace assemblies.

-2. Buying the cheapest wire gauge.
-Light-gauge wire (12.5 gauge or thinner) stretches permanently the first time a cow hits it.
-You'll replace it within 5 years.
-6-gauge welded wire costs more upfront and lasts 4โ€“8x longer.
+2. Buying the Cheapest Wire Gauge: Light-gauge wire (12.5 gauge or thinner) stretches permanently the first time a cow hits it.
+You will replace it within 5 years.
+6-gauge welded wire costs more upfront and lasts 4 to 8 times longer.

-4. No hot wire backup.
-Even with a physical barrier, a single strand of electric wire offset 8โ€“10 inches inside the fence teaches cattle to respect the boundary.
+4. No Hot Wire Backup: Even with a physical barrier, a single strand of electric wire offset 8 to 10 inches inside the fence teaches cattle to respect the boundary.
 This alone can triple the life of your physical fence.

 Dual-Purpose Fencing: Livestock Containment Meets Property Value